Hi there! Pleased to meet you!

 - First and foremost, I’m a Christian.

 - I’m a proud American.

-- I love animals and prefer spending time with my horse and cats over people.
+- I’m and animal lover who prefers spending time with my horse and cats over people.

-- I have a weakness for fairy tales and the color pink.
+- I have a weakness for fairy tales and superheros.

 - I’m a stay-at-home-daughter–which is a polite way of saying that I’m disabled and (gasp) still live with my parents.